Wright, Australian Capital Territory

-Wright (postcode: 2611) is a suburb currently under development in the Molonglo Valley district of Canberra, located within the Australian Capital Territory, Australia.
+Wright (postcode: 2611) is a suburb in the Molonglo Valley district of Canberra, located within the Australian Capital Territory, Australia.
 It is named in honour of Judith Wright, a poet, environmentalist and Aboriginal land rights advocate.

+Wright is in the Murrumbidgee electorate for the Australian Capital Territory Legislative Assembly and the Division of Bean for the Australian House of Representatives.

 Location and urban structure

 Construction of the first house in Wright was completed in June 2012.